ganesh3367/ganesh3367/README.md

-Here’s a customized README.md file for your GitHub profile, reflecting your interests, goals, and personality.
-Feel free to tweak it! 😊

 👋 Hello, World!
 I'm Ganesh
 🌟 First-year engineering student at Newton School of Technology (AI & ML branch).
 🎯 Aim for global opportunities after graduation.